â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Background information

-• The background information should be complete with all the details needed for the FTA to determine the appropriate tax treatment.
-No additional background information should be reflected in the analysis of the tax matter.
+• The background information should be complete with all the details needed for the FTA to determine the appropriate Tax treatment.
+No additional background information should be reflected in the analysis of the Tax matter.

 • A description should be provided of, and reference to other supporting documents uploaded as part of the Clarification request, to explain their relevance to the Clarification request.
 In the case of long agreements/contracts, references should be made to the relevant clauses to consider.